With her sultry Slavic looks the “Serbian Siren” has been dubbed by the press “The most beautiful player in the history of tennis.”

 |Turned Pro:||17th of August, 2003|

 She is supremely intelligent, studying for a finance degree by correspondence and reading Freudian psychology for fun.
-She is also very superstitious and has her own little rituals.
+She is also very superstitious and has her little rituals.

-She avoids stepping on the lines on court and wears certain outfits.
+She avoids stepping on the lines on the court and wears certain outfits.
 If she finds a coin during a tournament she keeps it for luck.

 During her French Open win in 2008 Ivanovic and her team ate at the same restaurant the night before her matches and at the Australian Open earlier that year she went to the same juice bar every morning.

 She owns a house on the Island of Mallorca and she likes to chill out there with her boyfriend, Australian golfer Adam Scott.

 Her early life in Belgrade would make a great blockbuster film.
 She learned her tennis during the NATO bombing campaign against Slobodan Milosevic’s murderous regime in 1999 and coaching sessions had to be timed to avoid the terrifying raids.
 During these raids, she would have to join her family in the cellar for safety.